-Analysis | The danger for Trump: Erosion among independents and those with college degrees
+Analysis | The polling danger for Trump: Erosion among independents and those with college degrees

 Lots of caveats apply here.
 Our polling is released about monthly, but it’s still a relatively small pool of polls.
 The late-shifting nature of the 2016 race means that our averages over the course of the year may overstate some of Clinton’s support as it manifested on Election Day.
 And of course, the overarching question of this year applies: How will the pandemic affect the actual turnout?

-If, however, Trump has seen a 7-point drop among white voters, a 13-point drop among independents and an 8-point drop among those with college degrees, the shape of the race isn’t particularly murky.
-Biden has a healthy lead and Trump needs a rupture in the pattern of the contest to prevail.
+If, however, Trump has seen a seven-point drop among White voters, a 13-point drop among independents and an eight-point drop among those with college degrees, the shape of the race isn’t particularly murky.
+Biden has a healthy lead, and Trump needs a rupture in the pattern of the contest to prevail.

 He needs that shift in a race where the broad shape of the contest hardly moved at all over the past 14 months.